Emergency Assistance Plus

 Hero Image

-First, if somebody requires the use of an air ambulance, that means they’re in pretty bad shape.
+There are few things in life as scary as a life flight.
+If somebody requires the use of a life flight, it means they’re in pretty bad shape.
 Common situations include:

 • The area they’re in is inaccessible via ground transportation